Comparing F45 Training (NYSE:FXLV) and SiteOne Landscape Supply (NYSE:SITE)

 |2.71

 96.6% of SiteOne Landscape Supply shares are owned by institutional investors.
-3.2% of SiteOne Landscape Supply shares are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+3.2% of SiteOne Landscape Supply shares are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

-This table compares F45 Training and SiteOne Landscape Supply’s revenue, earnings per share (EPS) and valuation.
+This table compares SiteOne Landscape Supply and F45 Training’s revenue, earnings per share and valuation.

 |Gross Revenue